 - In October 2019, Kaiser Permanente announced that it committed $2.75 million in new research funding to help prevent and mitigate the health effects of ACEs.
 The primary goal is to fund new research to provide important insights for both clinical and community-based interventions to help address ACEs.

 - In 2016, Kaiser Permanente launched Find Your Words — a multi-year public health awareness effort to reduce stigma and normalize talking about mental health.
 The online resource features information in English and Spanish to help everyone learn how to start conversations, build resilience and reduce stress, connect to helpful tools and online communities, and find support for themselves and the people they care about, including young children and teenagers.

 - Kaiser Permanente’s Train the Mind campaign, launched in 2018, featured Golden State Warriors’ Stephen Curry in public health awareness videos focused on managing stress and building resilience.

-- Kaiser Permanente launched the Action Minded campaign, in partnership with the Public Good Projects, in 2019.
+- Kaiser Permanente launched the Action Minded campaign, in partnership with The Public Good Projects, in 2019.
 The campaign included social media efforts such as Like One Another to decrease stigma and improve social acceptance of mental health conditions.

 Resilience in School Environments

 - Partners on the RISE initiative include the Alliance for a Healthier Generation and Discovery Education.
-The initiative aims to address trauma and stress and to promote social-emotional wellness to at least 25,000 schools nationwide.
+The initiative aims to address trauma and stress and to promote social-emotional wellness in at least 25,000 schools nationwide.